The fitness-related benefits of sports massage

 Brad Walker discusses the benefits of sports massage.

 Massage is one of my all-time favourite injury rehabilitation techniques.
 I would even go as far as saying; it is the most effective form of injury rehabilitation therapy for speeding the healing process and preventing re-injury.
 Without it, the injured athlete very rarely recovers fully.

 Massage is the earliest form of physical therapy on record.
 It was used and documented as early as 3000 years ago.
 Athletes have been using it for decades to improve their athletic performance.
 The 1924 Olympics brought sports massage into the spotlight when Paavo Nurmi, the "Flying Finn" won 5 gold medals in one day, and word spread that massage treatments were a part of his training regimen.

 Sports massage is often used on injured athletes to speed healing and reduce downtime.
 It can also be used on healthy athletes after a vigorous workout to promote recovery and reduce the tension created by tight muscles.
 The increase in circulation, reduction in scar tissue and lesions, and relaxing muscles all help speed healing and improve recovery.
 Another benefit of quality massage is the prevention of injuries.
 The muscles become more supple and resilient with a massage.

 What is Massage?

 Massage is the process of pressing, stroking, kneading, and rubbing the body to relax the muscles, improve circulation, relieve pain, stimulate the skin and hormone secretions, and improve proprioception.
 Massage's benefits reach below skin level.
 The muscles, tendons and ligaments are all affected by massage.

-Massage should be performed by trained practitioners.
+Trained practitioners should perform the massage.
 When seeking a massage therapist, it is important to seek one with the proper credentials.
 You would not go to a neurosurgeon without the proper licensing, and, you should not trust your body to an unlicensed massage therapist.
 Certifications or licenses are essential, but references are the key to finding a good masseuse.